Can You Pay Off a credit card with another Credit card?

 Discretion: a lower interest rate or a different payment schedule are all options for getting help.
 It’s important to bear in mind that this debt alleviation may only be for a short period, so it’s not a viable long-term option.

-• Work with a Credit advisor.
+Work with a Credit advisor.

-A volunteer credit counseling agency may be able to help if you’ve already tried working with your credit card company and it hasn’t worked out.
+A volunteer credit counseling agency may be able to help if you’ve already tried working with your credit card company, and it hasn’t worked out.
 A credit advisor or counselor can assist you in assessing your current financial condition and formulating a plan of action.

-A debt management plan may be necessary for some instances.
+A debt management plan may be necessary in some instances.
 It’s possible to negotiate with your creditors to lower your monthly payment or interest rate, and the agency can assist you to prevent defaulting on small amounts that may initially set in and another recurring cost.

 Offer to settle for less than you owe if your financial position is so bad that a debt management plan won’t help.
-This option should only be explored if you are already considerably behind on your payments, due to the significant damage it can cause to your credit score.
+This option should only be explored if you are already considerably behind on your payments due to the significant damage it can cause to your credit score.

-• Avoided Insolvency by filing for bankruptcy.
+Avoided Insolvency by filing for bankruptcy.

-You may be forced to file for bankruptcy if you have exhausted all other options and still cannot find a solution.
-Nevertheless, bankruptcy should only be considered as a last choice because of the catastrophic impact it will have on your credit and money.
+Nevertheless, bankruptcy should only be considered a last choice because of its catastrophic impact on your credit and money.
 This alternative may be beneficial to you if the appropriate situations arise.

 When considering a 0% APR balance transfer credit card, keep in mind that most lenders will only approve applicants with high or exceptional credit.